oSoWoSo/open-source_rules/README.md

-Stop just talking about change, let's put it into practice
+Can we stop talking about changes and start implementing it?

 Join REAL revolution!